yunyaogu/yunyaogu.github.io/README.md

 ### #NoAffiliationWithDesignEducationalProgram ###PermanentlyDeletedRISDContactToDisassociate #OwnThatI'mAFailedDesignerWithTwo4/5KPI
 ## 震旦保险别找我找王桂云
 ## Save Jared and Jeremy for Fall not Fell
-## RISD Fall semester with Design Engineering Elective is Nu Cash Cow
+## RISD Fall semester with Nazi Design Engineering Elective is Nu Cash Cow

 ---